The Native Americans were known for their oneness with Nature. They made good use of the resources of the land in their everyday activities.

 Fevers – Teas made from the barks of Dogwood and Willow trees are used to reduce fevers associated with the common cold and influenza virus.
 The Feverwort leaves are excellent cures for a fever when boiled and soaked in a tea.

-Headaches – The Pennyroyal plant leaves steeped in hot water cures headaches.
+Headaches – The Pennyroyal plant leaves steeped in hot water may alleviate headaches.

 Heartburn – Dandelion tea made from the root of a dandelion plant is a great remedy for heartburn.